caleb531/dotfiles/README.md

 currently-active virtualenv will be automatically deactivated (and of course, any virtualenv present in the new directory will be activated).

-## Atom configuration
+## VS Code configuration

-I use [Atom](https://atom.io/) as my editor of choice for editing text files and writing code.
-My Atom configuration, included in this repository, features my main configuration, preferred keymaps and snippets, as well as my initialization script and custom styles.
+I use [VS Code](https://code.visualstudio.com/) as my editor of choice for editing text files and writing code.
+My VS Code configuration, included in this repository, features my main configuration, as well as preferred keymaps and snippets.

 ### Emmet configuration

-I have also included my configuration for [Emmet](http://emmet.io/), an invaluable package which enables quick HTML expansion within Atom.
+I have also included my configuration for [Emmet](http://emmet.io/), an invaluable package which enables quick HTML expansion within VS Code.
 This configuration is located under the `emmet/` directory, and consists of both preferences and snippets for HTML expansion.

-Please ensure that the `~/dotfiles/emmet` directory is set as your *Extensions Path* within the Emmet package preferences, because this directory is where my Atom configuration expects to find user configuration for Emmet.
+Please ensure that the `~/dotfiles/emmet` directory is set as your *Extensions Path* within the Emmet package preferences, because this directory is where my VS Code configuration expects to find user configuration for Emmet.
 Executing the `setup/create_symlinks.sh` script will create the `~/dotfiles` directory.

 ## Setup scripts